vgno/data-shaper/README.md

 The data shaper is a utility for shaping data and resolving related objects and data from normalized, relational data.
 Through shapes the relation between different parts of the response is declared, and a flat, keyed response is created based on the response objects and collections you've declared.

 ### Why?
 While normalized datastructures usually is a good idea it does not always translate so good to what you want to present to a client side app or a 3rd party consumer.
-The problem is in many cases solved creating lots of custom, which is not trivial to maintain.
+The problem is in many cases solved creating lots of custom endpoints, which is not trivial to maintain.

 ### How?
 Through the declaration of shapes and references to related data you have a fairly flexible and very maintainable way of building responses spanning across multiple collections of data.